cathysnider/cathysnider.github.io/lando.md

    **Web Express** <br />
    You can't login with LDAP at this time.
 You can either:

-  1. Put the site in Mixed Mode and enable the CU Local Users.
+  1. Put the site in Mixed Mode and enable the CU Local Users. <br />
     `lando drush php-eval "variable_set('ldap_authentication_conf', array('authenticationMode' => 1));"`
     `lando drush en cu_local_users -y`

-  1. Login with the “drush uli” command
+  1. Login with the “drush uli” command <br />
     `lando drush uli yourUserName` <br />
     It will return a string.
 Grab everything from ‘user’ on and paste into the browser’s address bar.<br />
     `user/reset/{aBunchOfNumbers}/login` and paste into browser. <br />
     after which you may want to put the site in Mixed Mode and create a local user and login

    **PlainOldDrupal7** <br />
    Login with the “drush uli” command: <br />